 As a general rule among nearly every sports betting site (sportsbook), every wager counts overtime unless it excludes it.
 What does this mean with the money lines, spreads, totals, or even props when the games enter overtime?

-Let us use an American football sports bet as our example where the Patriots and Raiders are gunning for the Semi-Finals spot.
+Let us use an American football sports bet as our example where the Patriots and Raiders are gunning for the Semi-Finals spot and you have a moneyline parlay for this match.
 In this scenario, the Patriots and Raiders will go into OT, with the final period ending with 20-20.
 If the Patriots win the game with 27-20, your NFL money line wagers for them are still counted.

 Point spreads are also included over time, which we can show through our MLB sports bet example.
 In this example, the Red Sox and Mets finished the 9nth inning at 11-11, and you have a -1.5 spread on Boston.
 The spread bet still wins when the Sox finished the extra inning with a home run and loaded bases at 15-11.

 Over/under wagers are usually counted as long as it does not state that these bets exclude OTs.
 You can see this on the sports market page for specific games.
 Let us give you a clear picture with an NBA totals bet example, with the Golden State against Miami for 202.5 totals.
 If the game finished with a total of 201 after going into overtime, your "under" wagers still count to win.

 Props and future bets are counted in overtime since these cover the entirety of the whole game and not a specific period.
 Take this prop MLB game, for example, where you bet on Michael Stefanic's total strikeout of 8.
 If the game ends in a tie after the 9nth inning and he only got seven strikeouts, your bet is still active and not yet resolved.
 When the extra innings end and Stefanic achieves a total of 9 strikeouts, you will win your "over" wager.